deislabs/mystikos/doc/user-getting-started-c.md

 ```

 The command specifies `myst` as the driver, and asks the driver to execute
-a program in a SGX enclave in this manner:
+a program in an SGX enclave in this manner:

 1. Load rootfs as the root file system into the enclave
 1. Load `/hello` from the file system and execute it.